BLOCKCHAIN-MESSENGER/telegraf-money/README.md

 - Achieve issuer and acquirer status with availability of major payment card schemes Invite 3rd party lenders to the network: large lending capacity;
 - Messenger Bank AG Switzerland is to be registered with a Full Banking License (approx August 2018).

+## OUR VISION

+> Our mission is to bridge the gap between digital and fiat currencies by providing a decentralized mobile messenger with built-in blockchain bank.
+Messenger bank that is easy to use and accessible to a wide range of demographic.
+Unlike many blockchain type of services, Telegraf Money is on a mission to have vast majority be able to use cryptocurrencies as they do with fiat currency by providing quick enrollment, safe and compliant onboarding, easy to use features and seamless exchange between crypto and fiat with push of a button.
+Telegraf Money’s features will include a wide range of traditional banking services on top of secured P2P-Messenger!